 6. What types of vinyl records can I play on a turntable under $300?

 A turntable under $300 can play any standard vinyl record, including 33 1/3, 45, and 78 RPM records.
-However, some turntables may not come with the ability to play 78 RPM records.
+However, some turntables may not be able to play 78 RPM records.

 7. Can I upgrade the cartridge on a turntable for under $300?